 By law, dealerships must fix any active and current auto recalls and or defects before the vehicle is sold to a customer.

-If you look at the number of vehicles that are recalled each year, you will realize that vehicles are not always safe and automakers are not always diligent about investing in vehicle safety.
+If you look at the number of vehicles that are recalled each year, you will realize that vehicles are not always safe.
+Automakers are not always diligent about investing in vehicle safety.

-If you have been involved in a car accident or have experienced a personal injury in result of an auto defect, contact our team of skilled personal injury attorneys in San Bernardino for a Free Consultationand Case Evaluation.
+If you have been involved in a car accident or have experienced a personal injury as a result of an auto defect, contact our team of skilled personal injury attorneys in San Bernardino for a free consultation and case evaluation.

 For immediate assistance, Call 909-253-0750.